40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/FortiGate-VM-Backup.md

 - After successfully restoring the required disks, create a new FortiGate virtual machine using the restored OS disk and attach the data disks.
 For step-by-step instructions, refer to Microsoft’s official guide [link](https://learn.microsoft.com/en-us/azure/virtual-machines/scripts/create-vm-from-managed-os-disks) form more info.

-## Support

-Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
-For direct issues, please refer to the [Issues](https://github.com/40net-cloud/terraform-azure-fortigate/issues) tab of this GitHub project.

-## License

-[License](/../../blob/main/LICENSE) © Fortinet Technologies.
-All rights reserved.